EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 contain a list of paths to these files, where the items of this list refer to the data files with the same index of the according option.
-This parameter can also be omitted, in this case for each data file a metadata file is assumed with the same path, but with an `.xml` extension.
+This parameter can also be omitted, in this case for each data file a metadata file is assumed with the same path, but with an `.xml` extension, although it is only used when this file actually exists.
+Otherwise the datafile itself is used to retrieve the metadata values.

 When inserting datasets located in a Rasdaman database, this parameter is mandatory, since the metadata cannot be retrieved from within the rasdaman database and must be locally accessible.

 For each dataset a coverage ID can be specified with the ``--coverage-id`` parameter.
 As with the ``--metadata-file`` option, the items of the list refer